-Time series of annual MSL from the four main ports of New Zealand and Moturiki Island, relative to the average MSL over the period 1986-2005
+Time series of annual MSL from the five longest gauge records for New Zealand relative to the average MSL over the period 1986-2005, with a low and high emissions median projection for sea-level rise (RCP2.6, RCP8.5).

-MSL trends established from 10 sets of tide gauge measurements are presented in Hannah and Bell (2012) 1.
+MSL trends established from 10 sets of tide gauge measurements are presented in Hannah and Bell (2012) and updated to 2015 as a national statistic.